 In July of 2017 we moved a horse, 14 dogs, 2 cats, all of our furniture from Yoncalla OR to Wheatland WY.
 We are closer

 to our sons.
-I do plan to continue showing and competing with the dogs and will have a litter per year.
+I do plan to continue showing and competing with the dogs.
+We will have a litter occasionally.

 This summer has been busy unpacking, fencing, building a barn for the horse, etc. We have also planted several new trees.